xundeenergie/friendica/doc/bbcode.md

 </tr>
 </table>

-The [abstract] element is not working with connectors where we post HTML directly, like Tumblr, Wordpress or Pump.io.
+The [abstract] element is not working with connectors where we post HTML directly, like Tumblr, WordPress or Pump.io.
 For the native connections--that is to e.g. Friendica, Hubzilla, Diaspora or GNU Social--the full posting is used and the contacts instance will display the posting as desired.

 For postings that are delivered via ActivityPub, the text from the abstract is placed in the summary field.